sergiocollado/potpourri/Notes_on_web_metrics.md

 You can actually request an indexing at: https://www.google.com/webmasters/tools/submit-url

-Then I found about the googles webmaster site:  http://www.google.com/webmasters/
+Then I found about the google's webmaster site:  http://www.google.com/webmasters/

 It recommended my to do the following actions: